Ethanout/focursor/README.md

 This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

-The included cursor icon (`icons/cursor.png`) is licensed under CC BY 4.0, which are unmodified from the original source.
+The included cursor icon (`icons/cursor.png`) is licensed under CC BY 4.0.
+It has been modified from the original source (a white section was added to the outer edge center).
 Source: [icon-icons.com/icon/cursor-the-application/2337](https://icon-icons.com/icon/cursor-the-application/2337).

 ## 🤝 Contributing